Ashkgp/os-tutorial/README.md

 - This course is a code tutorial aimed at people who are comfortable with low level computing.
 For example, programmers who have curiosity on how an OS works but don't have the time or willpower to start reading the Linux kernel top to bottom.
-- There is little theory.
-Yes, this is a feature.
-Google is your theory lecturer.
-Once you pass college, excessive theory is worse than no theory because it makes things seem more difficult than they really are.
 - The lessons are tiny and may take 5-15 minutes to complete.
 Trust me and trust yourself.
 You can do it!